Little Boy Lost (1978 film): Synopsis

 The film is based on the true story of a missing Australian child, Steven Walls (played by Dawes).
-After his disappearance, a massive search is organized across the Guyra area as its citizens spring into action.
+After his disappearance, a massive search is organised across the Guyra area as its citizens spring into action.

 The problem in finding Steven is that he was taught not to speak to strangers, and is afraid of those who attempt to speak to him.
 He does not know that the crowds of people attempting to make contact are not enemies, but have volunteered to find him.

 Four days elapse and hope of his rescue diminishes.
 A group of searchers finally spot the boy and are able to convince him that they are there to help him get back home to his family.

 Production

 The original director was John Powell and the budget was $150,000.
 Two weeks into the film in April 1978 the film was running into difficulties; $75,000 had been spent already and cheques to the crew were bouncing.
 Producer Allan Spiers called in Phil Avalon, who had just made a successful low budget film with Summer City.
 Avalon looked at the budget, felt that $200,000 was required to finish the film, and succeeded in raising the additional funds from the investors, who he says were state government senators from Brisbane.
 Avalon negotiated with the actors to reduce their fees, which he felt were too excessive for a low budget film.
 Avalon says ninety percent of the cast agreed to do this.
 He then tried to do this with the crew, and several of them left, including the cinematographer.
 Unions threatened to shut down the film but Avalon managed to keep it afloat.

 Avalon hired Terry Bourke, who had directed him on Inn of the Damned, to rewrite the script and direct the rest of the movie with Powell.
 The rest of the film was completed in nine days.

 Steven Walls, who inspired the story, plays a small role as one of the men at the bar, who are asked to join in the search.
 Johnny Ashcroft has a brief cameo as one of the searchers by the camp fire at night.
 Steven's grandmother and many of the original searchers acted as searchers in the movie.